haberdashPI/terminal-polyglot/README.md

 # Terminal Polyglot

 An extension that makes working with multiple programming languages and the built-in [Visual Studio Code](https://code.visualstudio.com/) terminal a little more streamlined.
 Provided are a set of terminal commands that are specific to each language mode.
 That way when you send code from one language it gets sent to a different interactive terminal than code you send from another language.

+As an added bonus, the extension allows for persistent terminal sessions using `tmux` or `screen`.
+(See below)

 You can: